EndPointCorp/end-point-blog/2019/03/22/running-magento-2-windows-xampp.html.md

 * Make sure the first line after the commented (#) lines is ```127.0.0.1 localhost``` and the second is ```::1 localhost```
 * Open a cmd window with administrator rights and run the command ```ipconfig /flushdns```

 Now we’re ready to install the environment needed to run Magento.
-I recommend using <a href="https://www.apachefriends.org/">XAMPP</a>, a free Apache distribution for Windows that includes MariaDB, PHP and Perl in a single package.
+I recommend using <a href="https://www.apachefriends.org/">XAMPP</a>, a free Apache distribution for Windows that includes MariaDB, PHP, and Perl in a single package.
 Magento 2 currently runs with PHP 7.2 and it will not work with newer versions.

 * Install XAMPP 7.2 with default settings: <a href="https://www.apachefriends.org/xampp-files/7.2.15/xampp-win32-7.2.15-0-VC15-installer.exe">apachefriends.org/xampp-files/7.2.15/xampp-win32-7.2.15-0-VC15-installer.exe</a>
 * Download Magento 2.
 You will need to register on the website first: <a href="https://magento.com/tech-resources/download">magento.com/tech-resources/download</a>
 * Create a new “magento” subfolder (or whatever name you prefer) inside the htdocs folder in the XAMPP installation (usually ```C:\xampp```) and uncompress the Magento 2 archive there.
 * Start the XAMPP Control Panel from the Windows start menu.
 In the “Apache” section, click the “Config” button and, on the menu that appears, select “PHP (php.ini)”.
-Remove the semicolon before the ```extension=intl```, ```extension=soap```, and ```extension=xsl``` texts (this will enable the intl, soap and xsl extensions).
+Remove the semicolon before the ```extension=intl```, ```extension=soap```, and ```extension=xsl``` texts to enable the intl, soap and xsl extensions.

 <img src="/blog/2019/03/22/running-magento-2-windows-xampp/xampp-control-panel.jpg" /><br><small>Screenshot of the XAMPP Control Panel with the PHP config menu displayed.</small>